Green Cleaning Program in Schools (CT Public Act 09-81)

-Meriden Board of Ed is committed to the implementation of this law by providing the staff and, upon request, the parents and guardians of each child enrolled in each school with a written statement of the school district’s green cleaning program as well as making it available on its website annually.
+The Meriden Board of Education is committed to the implementation of this law by providing the staff and, upon request, the parents and guardians of each child enrolled in each school with a written statement of the school district’s green cleaning program as well as making it available on its website annually.
 The policy will also be distributed to new staff hired during the school year and to parents or guardians of students transferring in during the school year.

 - Green cleaning program means the procurement and proper use of environmentally preferable cleaning products as defined by the Department of Administrative Services (DAS) for all state owned buildings, schools and facilities.
 DAS currently requires that environmentally preferable cleaning products be independently certified by one of two third party certified organizations: Green Seal or Eco Logo.

 - By July 1, 2011 and thereafter no person shall use a cleaning product in a public school unless it meets the DAS standard.

 - The types of cleaning products covered in this legislation include: general purpose, bathroom, and glass cleaners, floor strippers and finishes, hand cleaners and soaps.
 The preferred green cleaning products used by this school district are listed on attachment “A.”

 - Disinfectants, disinfectant cleaners, sanitizers or antimicrobial products regulated by the federal insecticide, fungicide and rodenticide act are not covered by this law.